Carissa

 Disciplines | Surfing Competition |

-During her surfing career, she's been named an Adventurer of the Year by National Geographic, a Woman of the Year by Glamour magazine and Top Female Surfer in the SURFER magazine poll numerous times.
-She was inducted into the Surfers’ Hall of Fame at just 21 years of age, and the State of Hawaii declared January 4 to be Carissa Moore Day.
+Named an Adventurer of the Year by National Geographic, a Woman of the Year by Glamour magazine and Top Female Surfer in the SURFER magazine poll numerous times, Moore was also inducted into the Surfers’ Hall of Fame at just 21 years of age, while the State of Hawaii declared January 4 to be Carissa Moore Day.

 She's also put out impressive media appearances, including countless web edits and segments, and she starred in a documentary, Riss, that focused on body image issues.

-Carissa discovered her love for surfing when she was five years old, when she was surfing with her dad off the beaches of Waikiki in her native Honolulu, Hawaii.
-“He loves the ocean, and he wanted to share that passion with me,” Carissa says.
+Moore discovered her love for surfing when she was five years old, while surfing with her dad off the beaches of Waikiki in her native Honolulu, Hawaii.
+“He loves the ocean, and he wanted to share that passion with me,” she says.
 “By the time I was 12, we had a more serious conversation, saying, ‘Is this something I really want to do?’
 I knew it was going to be a lot of hard work, but I also knew it would be really fun.”

-Never one to turn down a challenge, that year Carissa also became the first woman to compete in Oahu’s Triple Crown of Surfing, typically an all-male event featuring the world’s best surfers.
+Never one to turn down a challenge, that year Moore also became the first woman to compete in Oahu’s Triple Crown of Surfing, typically an all-male event featuring the world’s best surfers.

 “I’m definitely performance-driven, so I’m always wanting to improve.
-Every year I’m learning lessons, transforming as a person and as an athlete,” Carissa says.
-Returning to her best form impressively in 2019, Carissa surfed to victory at Jeffreys Bay and Hossegor on her way to a memorable fourth World Surf League title after a four-year gap.
+Every year I’m learning lessons, transforming as a person and as an athlete,” Moore says.
+Returning to her best form impressively in 2019, she surfed to victory at Jeffreys Bay and Hossegor on her way to a memorable fourth World Surf League title after a four-year gap.

 The global situation in 2020 brought an enforced hiatus, but as soon as competition returned, Carissa was back to winning ways.
-She took victory in Tokyo before moving on to seal her fifth world title at the inaugural Rip Curl WSL Finals at Trestles.
+She took victory at the Tokyo Games before moving on to seal her fifth world title at the inaugural Rip Curl WSL Finals at Trestles.